-Margie had reached the point of no return when she finally found herself sitting in the office of Dr. Charles Kuntz, IV, a Mayfield Clinic specialist who has built a national reputation performing complex spinal reconstruction surgery, sometimes over a period of two days.
+Margie had reached the point of no return when she finally found herself sitting in the office of Dr. Charles Kuntz, IV, a Mayfield specialist who built a national reputation performing complex spinal reconstruction surgery before passing away unexpectedly in 2015.
 "I read up on Dr. Kuntz and realized he was one of the best doctors I was going to find," Margie says.

-Dr. Kuntz performed the complex spinal surgeries in two segments at the University of Cincinnati Medical center.
-Margie convalesced in the UC Medical Center's neuroscience intensive care unit for three days after the first surgery, then remained in the hospital for another week after the second.
+Dr. Kuntz performed the complex spinal surgeries in two segments.
+Margie convalesced in the neuroscience intensive care unit for three days after the first surgery, then remained in the hospital for another week after the second.

 Margie followed her recovery instructions to a "T." She wore a back brace for three months after surgery, even showering in the brace.
 If she had to get up at night, her husband got up and assisted her to the bathroom.
 Her top priority was to avoid a fall that might compromise her recovery.
 "I still worry that I'm going to fall and do something to my back," Margie says.
 "I still have a little trouble walking on uneven surfaces.
 So I'm very careful, very cautious.
 And I don't lift anything over 50 pounds."